Emma-Net/Emma-Net/README.md

 #####Q: How?
 Are you a wizard?

 A: No!
 This is just one of the many benefits of decentralized/distributed applications.
-Rather than donate money, people can donate computational resources like storage and processing to the network by running software to allow them to participate as a node in the network.
+Rather than donate money to pay for 3rd-party hosting or expensive data-centers, people can donate computational resources like storage and processing to the network by running software to allow them to participate as a node in the network.
 Other benefits include:

 * the removal of the necessity for centralized authority which would have a priveleged level of control,